Home » Top 15 Largest US Treasury Holders in 2025: Who Owns America’s Debt?

 🇯🇵 Japan

-Japan holds the massive $1.13 trillion in US treasury assets, which ranks it at the top spot among the largest US Treasury holders.
-Although the country’s holdings have slightly decreased from $1.15 trillion a year earlier, it still maintains the top position globally.
+Japan holds the massive $1.18 trillion in US treasury assets, which ranks it at the top spot among the largest US Treasury holders.
+The country’s holdings of U.S. Treasuries increased by about 8.6%, rising from $1.095 trillion in September 2024 to $1.189 trillion in September 2025.
+Therefore, Japan still maintains the top position globally.
 Japan’s central bank and institutional investors purchase the U.S. reasuries to help manage the exchange rate and maintain stable foreign reserves.

 🇨🇳 China

-China is the second-largest holder of US treasuries after Japan.
-The country holds $784.3 billion in US Treasuries in 2025, which is nearly unchanged from $775 billion a year ago.
+China is the third-largest holder of US treasuries after Japan and the United Kingdom.
+The country holds $700 billion in US Treasuries in 2025, which is a slight decrease of 9.2% from $772 billion a year earlier.
 U.S.–China relations have remained strained amid ongoing trade tensions and economic rivalry.
 Recently, the U.S. has imposed tariffs of up to 145% on Chinese imports, while China responded with 125% tariffs on American goods.
 These rising trade tensions may influence how China manages its U.S. bond holdings in the future.

 China has already been reducing its U.S. Treasury holdings over the years.
-From a peak of around $1.3 trillion in 2013, its US treasury bond holdings have declined to approximately $780 billion as of February 2025.
+From a peak of around $1.3 trillion in 2013, its US treasury bond holdings have declined to approximately $700 billion in 2025.

 U.S. vs. China: GDP Output Comparison from 2014 to 2025